An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments: Results

 \subsection{Training database}

-The accuracy of any machine-learned potential depends on the quality and size of the training data.
-As illustrated in Fig.~\ref{fig:map}, there are 3460 configurations in our training database, which contain 185,542 local atomic environments.
+The accuracy of any ML-IAP depends on the quality and size of the training data.
+As illustrated in Fig.~\ref{fig:map}a, there are 3460 configurations in our training database, which contain 185,542 local atomic environments.
 The training structures cover a wide variety of SiC structures to achieve the required generality.
 Well-converged GGA-DFT calculations (see Section Methods and Supplementary Note 1) ensure high quantitative accuracy of the training data.
-For training ML-IAP we use the tabGAP framework~\cite{byggmastar2022simple,byggmastar2021modeling}, which is by design a simple and computationally efficient ML-IAP for large-scale simulations.
-Details of tabGAP are given in the Supplementary material and in previous work~\cite{byggmastar2022simple}.
+For training the ML-IAP we use the tabGAP framework~\cite{byggmastar2022simple,byggmastar2021modeling}, which is by design a simple and computationally efficient ML-IAP for large-scale simulations.
+Details of tabGAP are given in the Supplementary Note~2 and in previous work~\cite{byggmastar2022simple}.